 Subscribe to our Newsletter!

 The shocking fact is that of the total number of people in slavery across the world, almost 4.1 million of them are exploited by the government.
 Most of the enslaved people are usually exploited for economic purposes, such as forced labor.
 However, sexual exploitation is also high, with 99 percent of people trafficked as sexual slaves being females.

-A person is usually considered to be in slavery when they are coerced into work through threats, treated as a commodity where they are bought and sold or have severe restrictions placed on their movements.
+A person is usually considered to be enslaved when they are coerced into work through threats, treated as a commodity where they are bought and sold, or have severe restrictions placed on their movements.
 In modern times, slavery takes on many forms.
 Of these, forced labor and debt bondage are two of the most prevalent ones.

 Slavery is so widely practiced that even the United States is not free from it.
 The Global Slavery Index estimates America has about 400,000 slaves.
-According to the Walk Free Foundation, 1 in 800 American citizens continue to be trapped in slavery.
+According to the Walk Free Foundation, 1 in 800 American citizens continue to enslaved.

 “Everybody perhaps expects or is not surprised to learn that modern-day slavery happens in a country like North Korea or Afghanistan, in countries where there are conflict and human rights abuses, but it is pretty shocking to realize that modern-day slavery happens in very highly developed countries like the U.S.,” Fiona David, executive director of global research for Walk Free, said to U.S. News and World Report.

 North Korea ranked at the top for having the most people under slavery on a per capita basis.
-Walk Free estimates that a shocking 1 in 10 people in the country has been subjected to some form of slavery.
-Government attempts against slavery were so dismal that North Korea is ranked last when it comes to responding to modern slavery.
+Walk Free estimates that a shocking 1 in 10 people in the country has been subjected to some form of enslavement.
+Government attempts against this were so dismal that North Korea is ranked last when it comes to responding to modern enslavement.